ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 -  Files VIRARBO, VIRSWAP are always required

--  File SERVLIB must be present if the VIRSV1 parameter is coded in the VIRTCT
+-  File SERVLIB must be present if the VIRSV1 parameter is coded in the VIRTCT or Virtel is running authorized(PGM=VIR6000)

 -  File VIRSTAT must be present if the parameter STATS=YES is coded in the VIRTCT